Parliamentary.ai

 Groups Affected

-• Individuals seeking counselling or psychotherapy: Will benefit from increased protection through regulation and the prohibition of harmful conversion therapy.
-Access to a register of qualified and registered practitioners will also be improved.
+• Individuals seeking counselling or psychotherapy: They will benefit from increased protection through regulation and a code of conduct ensuring professional standards and ethical practice.

-• The Health and Care Professions Council (HCPC): Takes on the expanded responsibility of regulating counsellors and psychotherapists.
+• The Health and Care Professions Council (HCPC): The HCPC will take on expanded responsibilities for regulation and enforcement.

-• Law enforcement agencies: Will be responsible for enforcing the prohibition of conversion therapy and related offences.
+• The Judiciary and Law Enforcement: They will be responsible for enforcing the prohibition of conversion therapy.

 Full Text